kjaymiller/hbcu-list/pages/metropolitan-college-of-new-york.md

-# Metropolitan College of New York - PBI - HSI
+# Metropolitan College of New York - MAIN - PBI - HSI
 ### https://www.mcny.edu
 ---
 **CITY**: New York